-The Royer Labs R-101 Ribbon Microphone ships with a heavy-duty protective carrying case, a suspension-type shock mount, and a mic sock.
-The R-101 is expected to ship in early September, 2010 and carry an MSRP of $895.00.
+The R-101 ships with a heavy-duty protective carrying case, a suspension-type shock-mount, and a mic sock.
+Royer Labs expects to ship the R-101 in early September 2010.